Bulletproof Monk: Plot

 Seeking help, Kar and the monk visit Jade at her home, learning that she is the daughter of an imprisoned crime lord.
-The monk realizes that this fact, coupled with a small scuffle between Kar and Jade inside the house, has fulfilled the second prophecy.
-Moments later, the monk is shot with a tranquilizer dart by Nina, who bursts in alongside her men.
-After discovering that the scroll's true text is tattooed onto the monk's body, Nina orders that he be taken alive.
-With her darkest suspicions of Nina confirmed, Jade surmises where the monk was taken and chooses to help rescue him.
-While the monk awakens to Nina sensually undressing him and scanning his tattoos, Kar and Jade arm themselves with Jade's arsenal of explosives.
+The monk realizes that this fact has fulfilled the second prophecy.
+Suddenly, Nina and her men burst through Jade's windows in a surprise attack, knocking the monk out with a tranquilizer dart.
+Nina discovers that the scroll's true text is tattooed onto the monk's body and orders that he be taken alive.
+Jade surmises where the monk was taken and chooses to help rescue him, intent on making Nina pay for her crimes.

-Strucker begins reading from the scroll, but is interrupted when Jade and Kar launch an explosive attack on the museum, taking out most of Strucker's guards in the blast.
-The two infiltrate the facility through an underground water main, where Kar is swept away by a sudden rush of water.
-Left on her own, Jade is intercepted in the sewers by Nina, this time dressed in a tight military-style jumpsuit and concealing a sai.
-Despite Nina's advantage, Jade defeats her in humiliating fashion.
-Jade sucker-punches the horrified Nina before she can plead for her life, quickly pulling her half-conscious body into a chokehold and snapping her neck.
+The monk awakens to Nina sensually undressing him and scanning his tattoos, compiling the scroll's text into her grandfather's computer.
+Strucker's reading is interrupted when Jade and Kar launch an explosive attack on the museum, killing most of Nina's men in the blast.
+Jade and Kar infiltrate the facility through an underground water main, where Kar is swept away by a sudden rush of water.
+Jade is intercepted in the tunnels by Nina, this time dressed in a tight military-style jumpsuit and concealing a sai.
+Despite Nina's initial advantage, Jade manages to incapacitate her with a kick to the leg, breaking her shin.
+Jade pulls the defeated Nina into a chokehold and snaps her neck, finishing her off for good.

 Strucker regains his youth after reading from the scroll; however, he finds that the last verse is missing.
 Before Strucker can scan the monk's brain for it, Kar arrives and distracts him, allowing the monk to break free.
-While Jade works to free the other monks, the nameless monk fights Strucker alongside Kar, knocking him off of the roof and onto live electrical wires.
-Believing Strucker had been dealt with, the pair reunite with Jade inside the museum.
-The power of the scroll transfers to Kar, as he has fulfilled the third prophecy.
-Strucker, still alive, attempts to kill the three, but is killed himself by a falling statue.
-Kar is surprised to find Jade alive after seemingly being shot by Strucker; like Kar, she also fulfilled the three prophecies, and the scroll's power transferred to her as well, thus making both of them a dyad of the scroll.
+While Jade works to free the other monks, the nameless monk fights Strucker alongside Kar, eventually sending him plummeting off the roof.
+The three reunite inside the museum and the power of the scroll transfers to Kar, as he has fulfilled the third prophecy.
+Strucker reappears and attempts to kill the three, but is killed himself by a falling statue.
+Kar is surprised to find Jade alive after seemingly being shot; like Kar, she also fulfilled the three prophecies, and the scroll's power transferred to her as well.
 The monk, now aged, meets with Kar and Jade the next day, giving each one half of the final verse, deeming them inseparable.
 The pair wish him a good vacation from his duties before departing to fulfill their new roles.